DIPlib/diplib/dipimage/user_manual/04_dip_image.md

 ### `find`, `findcoord`

-`find` works similarily to the base version, except it is not possible to obtain `[I,J]` indices as output.
+`find` works similarly to the base version, except it is not possible to obtain `[I,J]` indices as output.
 The indices returned are always linear indices.
 An optional second output argument receives the non-zero values.
 To obtain the coordinates of non-zero values, use `findcoord`